-Within Topic Explorer, enter your search term (as you know it) into the keyword box.
 I’m American, so to stick with one of the previous examples, I’m going to enter “security camera”.

 But let’s say I need to research this search term in the United Kingdom.
 I simply select the country where the content will be published.